armeliab/sh25-project/README.md

 For a complete list of dependencies, see `requirements.txt`.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contributors

+- Jiho Park
+- Armelia Kasenda
+- Jihyun Moon
-- [Your Name]
+- Minjun Kim
-- [Team Member 1]
-- [Team Member 2]